Covid 19 response Updated

 If you have wedding insurance, and can not go ahead on your scheduled date please cancel.
 We will support your claim

 and provide you with everything you need.
-We will also give you priority when rebooking in the future alongside a 20% discounted rate.
+We will also give you priority if rebooking in the future alongside a 20% discounted rate.

 If you are

-unfortunately, we have not been able to keep the administration free indefinitely as we are receiving no help at all from the government.
+Unfortunately, we have not been able to keep the administration free indefinitely.

 We will allow twelve months